 What is the difference between a wrist wrap and wrist strap?

 Whether you’re searching to buy your first pair of wrist wraps or you’re looking to replace your current set, have no fear—the best wrist wraps for heavy weights or high-volume training are on this list.Lifters of all disciplines reach for wrist wraps for the additional support they offer the wrist joint during heavy or high-volume exercise.
-Gripping and lifting barbells, dumbbells, and kettlebells repeatedly week after week can take a toll on the ol’ wrists. » Read more about: Best Wrist Wraps (2022): Top Picks for CrossFit, Powerlifting, and Weightlifting » Read more
+Lifting straps help with gripping barbells, dumbbells, and kettlebells repeatedly week after week can take a toll on the ol’ wrists. » Read more about: Best Wrist Wraps (2023): Top Picks for CrossFit, Powerlifting, and Weightlifting » Read more

 We’ve personally tested and used the best commercial ellipticals on the market to give you our top choices.
 Read more